China infrastructure push runs up against project delays

 “LGFVs have mostly been used to finance infrastructure projects, public works, and that has a knock-on effect on the broader economy, particularly in heavy industry and construction.”

-Additional Reporting by SHANGHAI Newsroom and Tripti Kalro; Editing by Will Waterman
+For a chart on Chinese investment growth click <CNUFAI=ECI CHT> ($1 = 6.2009 Chinese yuan renminbi) (Additional Reporting by SHANGHAI Newsroom and Tripti Kalro; Editing by Will Waterman)